jmarranz/itsnat_droid/README.md

 On development
 ------

-ItsNat Droid Client SDK (and server side code in ItsNat Server) is on heavy development, there is no release in spite you can download the source code and play (master branch)
+ItsNat Droid Client SDK (and server side code in ItsNat Server) is on heavy development, there is no release in spite you can download a demo and play or build from source code using Android Studio (master branch)

+The published app demo (apptest) points to the server http://www.innowhere.com/itsnat_dev/ .
+Android XML layouts are generated using a MIME not recognized by web browsers.

+Source code:

 https://github.com/jmarranz/itsnat_droid

-Development happens on development branch, this is the branch to get the latest:
+Development happens on the development branch, this is the branch to get the latest:

 https://github.com/jmarranz/itsnat_droid/tree/development